alejoforeroforero/2023-referencias-fullstack/01-Interview Questions 2022.md

     }
     console.log(multiplicar2(5)(3));

-## - Array
+## 8-Adding elements to an Array

   1. Write a function which get's an array and an element and returns an array with this element at the end

+## 9-Concatenating arrays

-  2. Write a function which can concatenate 2 arrays
+  1. Write a function which can concatenate 2 arrays

+## 10-Check if users name exits

-  3. Check that user with such name exists in array of objects
+  1. Check that user with such name exists in array of objects

-  4. Removes all duplicates in an array

-  5. Sort the array of numbers

-  6. Sort array of objects by author's last name

-  ### (Number 3 containing word)

     const chekUserByName = (lista, nombre) => {
       return lista.some((usuario) => {